sjstein/R8DIUM/README.md

 locally - **no data is exported off the host machine**.
 * R8DIUM utilizes individual passwords for all _Run8 server_ members.
 * Utilizing **Discord server** roles, the _Run8 server_ owner can delegate certain personnel the ability to add, remove, ban and unban users by using R8DIUM commands.
+* R8DIUM can be configured to allow certain users the ability to restart / kill the Run8 server instance.
+* R8DIUM can allow the server owner to designate a variety of files to be eligible for users to download.
+These can include the Hump, Industry, and Traffic configurations.
+The last World Save is also an optional download.
+* R8DIUM admin types can be allowed to download R8DIUM infrastructure files for maintenance, backup, and debugging purposes.
 * R8DIUM handles tracking of _Run8 server_ USER passwords and their active/banned status.
 * R8DIUM will automatically unban users after a specified duration has elapsed.
+* R8DIUM can (optionally) "expire" users after a specified duration of inactivity.
 * R8DIUM synchronizes its own user data with the _Run8 server_ security file - no need for manual edits.
 * R8DIUM allows storing and reading of notes for each user it tracks.
 * R*DIUM has limited commands to interact with users - allowing them to view their password, request a new password,